 - Repositioning costs.
 They include a combination of inland transport and international transport costs.
 If they are low enough, a trade imbalance could endure without much impact as containers get repositioned without much of a burden on the shipping industry.
 Repositioning costs can also get lower if imbalances are acute as carriers (and possibly terminal operators) will offer discounts for flows in the reverse direction of dominant flows.
 However, if costs are high, particularly for repositioning containers inland, shortages of containers may appear on export markets.

 - Usage preferences.
 A large number of shipping lines use containers to brand the company name and offer readily available capacity to their customers.
-This observation, combined with the reluctance of shipping lines and leasing companies to share market information on container positions and quantities for competitive reasons, makes it very difficult to establish container pools or introduce the ‘grey box’ concept.
-Still, as demonstrated by the North American rail system (TTX rail equipment pool), it is possible for transport companies to distinctly separate container assets from modal assets so that the efficiency (such as the turnover rate) can be improved.
+This, combined with the reluctance of shipping lines and leasing companies to share market information on container positions and quantities for competitive reasons, makes it very difficult to establish container pools or introduce the ‘grey box’ concept.
+Still, as demonstrated by the North American rail system (TTX rail equipment pool), it is possible for transport companies to distinctly separate container assets from modal assets so that efficiency (such as the turnover rate) can be improved.

 - Slow steaming.
 Excess capacity and rising bunker fuel prices have incited maritime shipping companies to reduce the operational speed of their containerships from 21 knots to 19 knots, a practice known as slow steaming.
-The resulting longer transoceanic journeys tie more container inventory in transit, incite transloading in the proximity of port terminals and reduce the availability of containers inland.
+The resulting longer transoceanic journeys tie more container inventory in transit, promote transloading in the proximity of port terminals and reduce the availability of containers inland.